-If you leave your job before you are able to take your pension your benefits are put on hold.
+If you leave your job before you can take your pension, your benefits are put on hold.
 You can access your benefits from age 55 however they may be reduced as you are receiving them before your normal pension age.
 After leaving, we will inform you of the options available to you.

 Your options will depend on how long you have been a member and when you leave the Scheme:

 - When opting out, within three months of joining: you are treated as though you have never been a member of the Scheme.
 You will be paid a refund of your contributions through your employer’s payroll.

 - Up to two years of joining: you will be able to take a refund of contributions, leave your benefits on hold or transfer them to another pension scheme.
 If you have other Local Government Pension Scheme (LGPS) membership, or have transferred in any other pension benefits, then this might stop you from having a refund.

 - After two years: you can leave your benefits on hold or can transfer them to another pension scheme.
 We cannot pay your benefits to you as a pension until you have left your job (the employment that you opted out of) and have reached age 55.

 You may also be able to opt out of the scheme without leaving your job.
 Please be aware that your employer usually must re-enrol you into the LGPS every three years by law.